table of contents

 About 55% of adults say they’ve experienced lucid dreaming at least once, and nearly a quarter claim they have them frequently (Saunders, 2016).
 About one percent of people are thought to have them several times a week (Erlacher 2020).

 If all goes well, a night in bed involves a series of repeated cycles of deep sleep, lighter sleep, and wakefulness.
 During deep sleep, the brain is largely ignoring sensory input.
-But during REM (rapid-eye movement ) sleep, we’re closer to being awake, and images and other sensations—the stuff of dreams—flit about (National Institutes of Health, 2019).
+But during REM (rapid-eye movement ) sleep, we’re closer to being awake, and images and other sensations—the stuff of dreams—flit about (NIH, 2019).

 Like most dreams, lucid dreams usually happen during the REM phase (Erlacher, 2020).